Best Time to Visit Taipei, Taiwan: When to Go & Weather Guide

 Spring

-Warm average temperatures between 18ºC (64ºF) and 24ºC (75ºF).
+Spring in Taipei is from March until May.
+The spring dishes out warm average temperatures between 18ºC (64ºF) and 24ºC (75ºF).
 Average lows hover between 15ºC (59ºF) and 21ºC (70ºF).
-Average highs are between 20ºC (68ºF) and 26ºC (79ºF).
+Meanwhile, average highs are between 20ºC (68ºF) and 26ºC (79ºF) in spring.

 Cherry Blossoms at Tianyuan Palace

 Spring also marks the tail-end of the cherry blossoms around Taipei.
 To catch them in March, venture into Yangmingshan National Park and Tianyuan Temple.
-(And cross your fingers.)
+(And cross your fingers!)

 Towards the beginning of spring, a light jacket or light sweater should be enough to keep you comfortable.
 Wearing layers is a good idea for spring in Taiwan.
 You’ll also want to keep a good travel umbrella and a lightweight rain jacket handy.